Gluten-Free Christmas Candy List 2024

 Tips for Finding Gluten-Free Christmas Candy

-• Be cautious with seasonal items.
+- Be cautious with seasonal items.
 Candy that is usually marked gluten-free, may lose that claim for seasonal shapes and sizes that are produced on shared lines with gluten-containing products.
-Reese’s Peanut Butter Cups are a classic example, as the seasonal shapes (Santas, Christmas Trees, Snowmen, Snowflakes, Stockings, and Bells) are not labeled gluten-free.
+Reese’s Peanut Butter Cups are a classic example, as the seasonal shapes (Santas, Christmas Trees, Snowmen, Snowflakes, Stockings, and Bells) are not labeled gluten-free, though the company still has excellent allergen protocols in place.

 Wishing you a Merry Christmas!